 Under the terms of the 2023 Neurocrine Collaboration Agreement, in February 2023 Neurocrine paid us an upfront payment of approximately \$136.0 million and approximately \$39.0 million for the purchase of 4,395,588 shares of common stock at a price of \$8.88 per share.
-The 2023 Collaboration Agreement also provides for aggregate development milestone payments from Neurocrine for gene therapy products arising under the 2023 Neurocrine Programs, or the 2023 Collaboration Products under (a) the GBA1 Program of up to \$985.0 million and (b) each of the three 2023 Discovery Programs of up to \$175.0 million for each 2023 Discovery Program.
-We may be entitled to receive aggregate commercial milestone payments for up to two 2023 Collaboration Products under the GBA1 Program of up to \$950.0 million per 2023 Collaboration Product under each 2023 Discovery Program of up to \$275.0 million per 2023 Discovery Program.
+The 2023 Collaboration Agreement also provides for aggregate development milestone payments from Neurocrine for gene therapy products arising under the 2023 Neurocrine Programs, or the 2023 Collaboration Products, under (a) the GBA1 Program of up to \$985.0 million and (b) each of the three 2023 Discovery Programs of up to \$175.0 million for each 2023 Discovery Program.
+We may be entitled to receive aggregate commercial milestone payments for up to two 2023 Collaboration Products under the GBA1 Program of up to \$950.0 million per 2023 Collaboration Product and for one 2023 Collaboration Product under each 2023 Discovery Program of up to \$275.0 million per 2023 Discovery Program.

-The 2023 Neurocrine Collaboration Agreement became effective on February 21, 2023, upon expiration of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended.
+The 2023 Neurocrine Collaboration Agreement became effective on February 21, 2023.
 On February 23, 2023, we received the upfront payment, and the shares of our commons stock were issued and sold to Neurocrine pursuant to the applicable stock purchase agreement.